-The documentation requirements for pre-anesthesia notes and pre-sedation assessments are noted in the "Sedation Analgesia and Anesthesia" and "Moderate Sedation by Non-Anesthesiologists" policies.
+The documentation requirements for pre-anesthesia notes and pre-sedation assessments are noted in policy.

 3.11 ANESTHESIA RECORD

 A record of anesthesia that conforms to the policies and procedures developed by the Department of Anesthesia shall be made for each patient receiving sedation or anesthesia at any anesthetizing location.